About fair trading enforcement and processes

 The court will set out the content and audience of the disclosure.

 A court can order a fine (‘pecuniary penalty’) to:

 - punish an activity

 Under some OFT legislation the court can order civil fines.
-Non-payment may result in seizure of assets, sale actions or bankruptcy proceedings.
+If the business does not pay, their assets may be taken, sales actions may be required, or they may have to start bankruptcy proceedings.